-The Fund pays the Fund Manager a management fee calculated at an annual rate of 1.75% (2023: 1.75%) per annum calculated on the total net assets value on daily basis.
+The Fund pays the Fund Manager a management fee calculated at an annual rate of [xxx] (2023: 1.75%) per annum plus applicable taxes calculated on the total net assets value on daily basis.
 The fee is intended to compensate the Fund Manager for administration and management of the Fund.